Maiiakal/supermarket-pos-system/README.md

-# NOTE: Site is under costrction.
+# NOTE: Site is under construction.
 Please review the issues added to this repository for upcomig updates features.

 # Netlify Link: